Notes on the Geography of Pakistan: Jahangir's Tomb

 Do the chevrons on the minaret seem odd, even unattractive?
 No wonder!
 Syad Muhammad Latif, in Lahore: Its History, Architectural Remains and Antiquities....
 (1892), writes that "the elegant marble fret-work surrounding the galleries of the minarets, which imparted a lightness to the structure, were removed by Ranjit Singh, who replaced them with masonry work.
 The marble fretwork of the uppermost story has been recently restored by the British Government."

-The cenotaph on the upper terrace is long gone.
+There once a cenotaph on the upper terrace, but like the terrace it's long gone.

 The English were coming here in force by the 1850s.
-Visitor statistics?
-No, but sometimes an anecdote does the trick.
-Here's one: The Reverend James Coley, a chaplain working for the East India Company, visited in 1847 and wrote: "I was struck with surprise at not being asked to take off my boots; I enquired the reason, and the men in charge replied that the Sahib log would not take off their boots, and therefore they had given up asking them."
+The Reverend James Coley, a chaplain working for the East India Company, visited in 1847 and wrote: "I was struck with surprise at not being asked to take off my boots; I enquired the reason, and the men in charge replied that the Sahib log would not take off their boots, and therefore they had given up asking them."
 (J. Coley, Journal of the Sutlej Campaign of 1845-6, quoted by Aijazuddin, 1991, p.
 38.)

 The side of the cenotaph.